TIT8/go-api/README.md

 3. Through this API, we can filter incoming data; if the data is too large or of the wrong type, it is rejected before reaching Telegram.
 This serves as a security shield before sending emails or messages to maintainers.

+4. We don't depends on external, usually not free, Cloud Automation APP, like [IFTTT](https://ifttt.com/explore).

 ## Testing

 ❗ **Try it sending a GET request** [^3]